Namibia: German rule

 Namibia became a German colony in 1884 under Otto von Bismarck to forestall perceived British encroachment and was known as German South West Africa (Deutsch-Südwestafrika).
 The Palgrave Commission by the British governor in Cape Town determined that only the natural deep-water harbour of Walvis Bay was worth occupying and thus annexed it to the Cape province of British South Africa.

+In 1897, a rinderpest epidemic caused massive cattle die-offs of an estimated 95% of cattle in southern and central Namibia.
+In response the German colonisers set up a veterinary cordon fence known as the Red Line.
+In 1907 this fence then broadly defined the boundaries for the first Police Zone.

-From 1904 to 1907, the Herero and the Namaqua took up arms against brutal German colonialism.
-In a calculated punitive action by the German occupiers, government officials ordered the extinction of the natives in the OvaHerero and Namaqua genocide.
+From 1904 to 1907, the Herero and the Nama took up arms against ruthless German settlers.
+In a calculated punitive action by the German settlers, government officials ordered the extinction of the natives in the OvaHerero and Nama genocide.
 In what has been called the "first genocide of the 20th century", the Germans systematically killed 10,000 Nama (half the population) and approximately 65,000 Herero (about 80% of the population).
 The survivors, when finally released from detention, were subjected to a policy of dispossession, deportation, forced labour, racial segregation, and discrimination in a system that in many ways foreshadowed the apartheid established by South Africa in 1948.
 Most Africans were confined to so-called native territories, which under South African rule after 1949 were turned into "homelands" (Bantustans).

-Some historians have speculated that the German genocide in Namibia was a model for the Nazis in the Holocaust.
-The memory of genocide remains relevant to ethnic identity in independent Namibia and to relations with Germany.
-The German minister for aid development apologised for the Namibian genocide in 2004, however, the German government distanced itself from this apology.
+Some historians have speculated that the downfall of the Herero in Namibia was a model for the Nazis in the Holocaust.
+The memory of what happened under German rule has contributed to shape the ethnic identity in independent Namibia and has kept its significance in today's relations with Germany.

+The German minister for development aid apologised for the Namibian genocide in 2004.
+However, the German government distanced itself from this apology.
+Only in 2021 did the German government acknowledge the genocide and agree to pay €1.1 billion over 30 years in community aid.